fond-of-vertigo/vnats/README.md

 		Price:       "12,34",
 		LastUpdated: time.Now(),
 	}

 	// Publish message to stream `PRODUCTS.PRICES` with a context bound, unique message ID
 	// msgID is used for deduplication
 	msgID := fmt.Sprintf("%s-%s", p.Name, p.LastUpdated)
 	if err := pub.Publish("PRODUCTS.PRICES", p, msgID); err != nil {
 		log.Errorf("Could not publish %v: %v", p, err)
 	}

 	// Close NATS connection
 	if err := conn.Close(); err != nil {
 		log.Errorf("NATS connection could not be closed: %v", err) }
 }
 ```

 ---

 ### Subscriber

 We use a pull-based subscriber by default, which scales horizontally.
-The subscriber is asynchronous and pulls continuously for new messages.
+The subscriber is asynchronous and pulls
+continuously for new messages.
 A message handler is needed to process each message.
-The message will be passed as a slice of bytes `[]byte`.
+The message will be passed as a
+slice of bytes `[]byte`.

-**Important**: The `MsgHandler` **MUST** finish its task under 30 minutes.
+**Important**: The `MsgHandler` **MUST** finish its task under 30 seconds.
+Longer tasks must be only triggered and
-If this is exceeded, the message will be redelivered and can result in nasty bugs.
+executed asynchronously.

 #### Example